 For more details email email@example.com or call 0800 587 802.

-To reserve a place on one of three taster sessions, please click here.
+To reserve a place on the taster session, please click here.

-To book on one of the three course, with a refundable £50 deposit on completion of the course and evaluation, please click here.
+To book on the course, with a refundable £50 deposit on completion of the course and evaluation, please click here.